All Episodes

 It's invalid because it didn't require proof of intent.

-So he's he's continuing to hang his hat on the fact that she didn't intend to do any of this.
+So he's continuing to hang his hat on the fact that she didn't intend to do any of this.

-And he made the point today that you can't find a case where somebody has been imprisoned, absent their intent to traffic.
+And he made the point today that you can't find a case where somebody has been imprisoned absent their intent to traffic.

 But what do I know?